UK financial adviser Sesame fined for fourth time

-LONDON Oct 30 Sesame, Britain's largest network of financial advisers, was fined on Thursday another 1.6 million pounds ($2.56 million) for trying to side-step a ban on inducements in an industry beset by misselling scandals.
+LONDON Sesame, Britain's largest network of financial advisers, was fined on Thursday another 1.6 million pounds for trying to side-step a ban on inducements in an industry beset by misselling scandals.

 Sesame, which has now been fined four times by the regulator since 2004, operates a network of financial advisers that offer a restricted service from pre-selected providers.